top of page

 First Foods Family Day at Sly Fox Den Restaurant

 Join us for Native family day with Grinding Stone Collective at Sly Fox Den restaurant.
 Gain insights from James Beard Award-winning Chef Sherry Pocknett (Mashpee Wampanoag) in an elder teach-in on Wampanoag food culture.
-Brandon Ruiz (Taino) of Yucayeke Farms will guide a plant rematriation and stewardship workshop using native plants.
+Brandon Ruiz (Borikua Taino) of Yucayeke Farms will guide a plant rematriation and stewardship workshop using native plants.
 Also, help beautify the land by helping us plant delicious native edible plants!
+The event will take place at the new Sly Fox Den Restaurant and Cultural Center located at 143 CT-2A, Preston, CT 06365.

 First Foods Family Day at Sly Fox Den Restaurant